Argonne-National-Laboratory/ISOmodel/README.md

 ### ElecEquipInt ###

+**Inconsistent** - Issue #45.
+Interior electric equipment results are not consistent, but seem to differ consistently.
+This is perhaps due to the way the hourly model generates its schedules.

 | Month | Monthly ElecEquipInt  | Hourly ElecEquipInt  | Difference    |
 |-------|-----------------------|----------------------|---------------|
 | 0     | 2.24457               | 1.71598              | 0.528585      |